Yuae326/essays/Wi/README.md

 .ve-media wc:William_Merritt_Chase_-_In_the_Studio_(c.1884).jpg

 Another work by William set in his studio, **In the Studio**, depicts a portion of the west wall of Chase's "inner" studio, which had once served as a group exhibition space during the time Hudson River School artists dominated the Tenth Street Studio Building.
 In this painting, a young woman is seated, holding a Japanese woodblock print, surrounded by Chase's collection of "bric-a-brac"—an assortment of objects gathered from around the world.
-As an avid collector, Chase spared no expense in acquiring items, frequently traveling to Europe to purchase numerous pieces and sending them back to New York.
-As evidence of his extensive and eclectic collecting practices, when Chase was forced to auction off the contents of his studio in 1896, the items were categorized into 25 distinct groups. [^4]
+The woman in this painting looks directly at the viewer, as if interrupted while browsing a Japanese woodblock print.
+The interruption does not seem unwelcome, as her gaze implicitly invites the viewer into the enchanting atmosphere of the studio. [^4]

 # Landscape Paintings and American Impressionism

-While Chase was initially known for his studio-based works, his landscapes cemented his role as a pioneer of American Impressionism.
-Inspired by plein-air painting, he began to explore the interplay of natural light and vivid color in outdoor settings.

 .ve-media wc:Chase_William_Merritt_Idle_Hours_1894.jpg left
 .ve-media wc:William_Merritt_Chase_-_Open_Air_Breakfast_-_Google_Art_Project.jpg right